 *This may not apply for children who have been diagnosed with AN.
 For information on required documentation for AN, please see the "documentation" section on the Application Submission Instructions page of the application packet.

-Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 and 2000 Hz and add those three numbers together, then divide that total by three.
+Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000, 2000 and 4000 Hz and add those four numbers together, then divide that total by four.
 The result is the Pure Tone Average.
 To be eligible for this award, the child’s PTA must be 55 or greater.

 - Parents must be committed to and pursuing a listening and spoken language outcome for the child.

 - The child and family must reside in the United States (including territories) or in Canada.

 - Parents/guardians should be able to clearly outline their need for financial assistance and plans for usage of grant funds.

 NOTE: AG Bell membership is not required; however, preference may be given to members.